NaphtaliO/ShiftWizard/Project Report.md

 The other user of our system is the Employee of the company / business.
 This Sequence Diagram has the same objects as the Employer.
 Employees can perform difference opoerations once logged into their account that has been created for them on the system by the Employer.
 They can request a day off, request a shift swap with another employee, accept or decline a shift swap from another employee.
 ![EmployeeSequenceDiagram](https://user-images.githubusercontent.com/105229775/218797242-8ba3811a-f643-42be-8cf4-0fc2a0d3df0a.png)

+# ER Diagram
+This ER Diagram helps explain the logical structure of the work rostering system.
+It visualises how the different entities relate to each other.
+Firstly, when a user of the application logs on to use this web application, they must sign in using their username and password.
+This data is collected and registers whether the account is an employee or an employer.
+Employees are directed to the employee dashboard.
+Employers are directed to the employer’s dashboard.
+The employee dashboard contains the active roster being used at that moment.
+Employees can click into that roster where it reveals it to them in a calendar format.
+This is where they can avail of our feature of swap requesting.
+They also export the roster in picture format for printing.
+The employer dashboard contains all the existing rosters created by that employer.
+The dashboard also lists all the employees in the database that can be added to rosters.
+Employers can add and delete employees.
+Lastly, the employee can click in to the rosters where they can edit it.
+They can add new shifts, delete shifts and also export the roster in to picture format for printing.

 # Design
 ## Path of Development